 Existing detention ponds need periodic inspections to evaluate the maintenance and operation of these vital components of the City's drainage system and can often identify potential problems.
-The Engineering Services Department and the Water Resource Management Department conduct annual inspections of all detention ponds (public and private) listed in the City's stormwater electronic inventory.
-A map of these detention ponds may be found in Appendix J. Upon inspection, the owner of the pond is notified of any corrective actions needed.
+The Engineering Services Department and the Water Resource Management Department conduct annual inspections of detention ponds (public and private) accepted by the City and listed in the City's stormwater electronic inventory after February 2013.
+For detention ponds (public and private) that were accepted by the City prior to February 2013 are inspected biennially (every other year).
+A map of all the detention ponds, to date, may be found in Appendix J. Upon inspection, the owner of the pond is notified of any corrective actions needed.
 Enforcement measures are taken if the owner does not address the items listed in the report.
-The City will continue to inspect detention ponds along with other post construction BMPs within the City on an annual basis during the current permit cycle.
+The City will continue to inspect detention ponds within the City on an annual and/or biennially basis during the current permit cycle.